x3zapper/tp/docs/UserGuide.md

 Sorts the current list of persons according to chosen sort type and sort order.<br>
 Format: `sort st/SORT_TYPE so/SORT_ORDER`

-Sort types: `dateadded` which sorts to when the contact got added to CRB and `name` which sorts to the full name of each contact lexicographically case-insensitive.<br>
+Sort types: `dateadded` which sorts by when the contact was added to CRB and `name` which sorts by the full name of each contact lexicographically (case-insensitive).<br>
 Sort orders: `asc` for ascending and `dsc` for descending

 Examples: